Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Gravitational wave signals

-where $\rho_{\rm tot}$ is the total energy density of the Universe at the time of GW production.
+where $\rho_{\rm tot}$ is the total energy density of the Universe.

-In order to calculate the GW production in this system, we develop a novel numerical scheme to calculate the energy-momentum tensor from the superposition of FIPs from multiple bubbles; the details of our calculations and simulations are provided in Appendix \ref{app:kin},\ref{app:Tij},\ref{app:compGW}.
-We compute GW signals for the case where a bosonic particle $X$ is the FIP, and is thermalized in the symmetric phase.\,\footnote{The results for the case of decay into particles $Y$ described above are expected to be qualitatively similar if the decay products are nonrelativistic in the rest frame of $X$.
-If $m_Y\ll m_X$, the GW signal still exists, but can be suppressed due to the $Y$ population being more dispersed.}
+To calculate GW production, we develop a novel numerical scheme to calculate the energy-momentum tensor from the superposition of FIPs from multiple bubbles.
+We treat each spacetime point as a `sprinkler', which emits particles with a definite spectrum when a bubble wall passes through it; the GW spectrum for a given bubble nucleation history is obtained by summing all sprinkler contributions.
+Further details of the calculations and simulations are provided in the Supplemental Material.
+We compute GW signals for a stable bosonic FIP particle $X$ that is thermalized in the symmetric phase.\,\footnote{For decay into $Y$ particles, the results are expected to be qualitatively similar if $m_Y\sim m_X$.
+If $m_Y\ll m_X$, the GW signal can be suppressed due to the $Y$ particles being more dispersed.}

-In Fig.~\ref{fig:time_evolution}, we show snapshots of the time evolution of $(T_{ij} T_{ij})^{1/4}$ from our simulations of FIPs (top row).
-For comparison, the bottom row shows an analogous simulation (with comparable phase transition parameters and nucleation history) in a setup with sound waves~\cite{Jinno:2020eqg}.\,\footnote{See Ref.\,\cite{Jinno:2022mie} for a more refined simulation that adopts a so-called Higgsless scheme. } There are two main differences between the two cases.
-First, as is clearly visible in Fig.~\ref{fig:time_evolution}, the FIP shells extend to the center of the bubble, whereas the sound shells have a clear endpoint corresponding to the sound speed $c_s \simeq 1 / \sqrt{3}$ determined by hydrodynamics~\cite{Espinosa:2010hh,Giese:2020rtr,Giese:2020znk,Tenkanen:2022tly}.
+There are two main differences compared to the SW source.
+First, as clearly seen in Fig.~\ref{fig:time_evolution}, the FIP shells extend to the center of the bubble, whereas the sound shells have clear endpoints corresponding to the sound speed $c_s \simeq 1 / \sqrt{3}$ determined by hydrodynamics~\cite{Espinosa:2010hh,Giese:2020rtr,Giese:2020znk,Tenkanen:2022tly}.
 The second concerns the behavior of $T_{ij}$ when the shells cross after bubbles collide.
-For the FIPs case, since the particles simply free-stream without interacting, the total energy is obtained by simply adding the individual contributions from each bubble
+For the FIPs case, since the particles free-stream without interacting, the total energy is obtained by simply adding the individual contributions from each bubble

-Here, it is worth noting that although the shells cross without interacting and superimpose trivially, the spherical symmetry of each shell is nevertheless broken: the shell continues to accumulate more particles in the directions where the expansion is into the symmetric phase (as the FIP particles that are encountered gain mass and get dragged along with the shell) but not in the directions where expansion is into the broken phase (as the particles here are already massive).
+Although the shells cross without interacting and superimpose trivially, the spherical symmetry of each shell nevertheless gets broken after collision (not visible in the figure): Particles that enter the bubble from the symmetric phase gain mass and get dragged along with the wall, but particles that enter from another bubble are already massive and therefore maintain their inward velocity, resulting in a non-isotropic distribution of particles in the shells.